GuoXBQ-Q/FirmProj/README.md

     The detailed prompts are placed in the prompt directory, and the full LLM workflow code will be updated soon.

-Acknowledgment: Our tool is built on [IoT-Flow](https://github.com/SecPriv/iotflow/tree/main).
+Acknowledgment: The implementation of FirmProj is built upon [IoTFlow](https://github.com/SecPriv/iotflow/tree/main).